Back to Blog

 SMBs and Large Enterprises at Risk of Attack

 Malicious actors frequently target small and medium-sized businesses (SMBs) as their primary card testing victims.
-As noted by International Payments, such smaller organizations often lack rate limiting measures and other technologies to protect against automated attacks (bots), or other attacks.
+Such smaller organizations often lack rate limiting measures and other technologies to protect against automated attacks (bots), or other attacks.
 An organization’s failure to implement appropriate protection may be the result of limited resources.
 Or, it might be due to a lack of awareness or believing that they’re not large enough to be targeted.

 However, SMBs aren’t the only card testing targets.
 Any organization that fails to implement adequate protection is at risk, including the largest of enterprises.

-Principles in Defending Against a Card Testing Attack
+Principles of Defending Against a Card Testing Attack

 There are a number of telltale signs and key indicators that show fraudulent card testing is occurring.
-As stated by JPMorgan, some of these key indicators include:
+Some of these key indicators include:

 • An unusually high card authorization volume for low dollar amounts in rapid succession